 The key to knowing when to troll and when not to troll is honesty.
 Knowing what results you want from a conversation and how you will get it.
 This knowledge turns a memer into someone interested in perfecting the art of the troll.
 A person interested in the shape of the conversation itself.
 It is at this point that the apprentice troll becomes a journeyman troll, believes himself capable of trolling like a master.
 This is the point where the smartass becomes the asshole, as in “the asshole that ruined [insert name here] forum.”
 I have been kicked off so many forums over the years that I’ve actually lost count.
 I was kicked off of most of them because that is what I wanted the moderators to do, although I may not have known it at the time.
 Challenge authority publicly and you will be smacked down.
 This occurs because 99.9% of authority’s effectiveness in the wild is based on fear of the application of force.
 If the mundanes you have authority over are not afraid of you, you will lose control sooner or later.

 Respect can replace fear most the time, but there has to be mutual respect for hard and fast rules for this to occur.
 Mutual respect for rules, while a basis for any good argument, is sadly lacking in most online forums.
 Rules have to be enforceable to be hard rules.
 Rules against doing something the authority cannot even check on aren’t rules, they’re wishful thinking.
-It is not within the ability of a forum moderator to compel civil discourse, to prevent or observe that one member has blocked messages from another member.
-It’s not hard to find fast rules on the internet.
+It is not within the ability of a forum moderator to compel civil discourse, to prevent or observe that one member has blocked messages from another member, an example of a rule I broke and then told the moderators “I broke that rule” just so they would kick me. (the ploy worked.
+They changed the rule.
+I win) Hard and fast rules permeate the internet.
 You can be banned from forums just for observing that forum moderators are as naked as the emperor.
 Never tell authority that their rules are meaningless.
 You cannot compel discourse or civility in the wild.
 You can only control who gets to have a voice in your forum.